TiBeN/document-template/README.md

 Copy content of `template` directory somewhere and edit the file `metadata.yml`.

-Generating the document involves calling Makefile through Docker container.
-A bash launcher is available in `bin/` directory:
+Generating the document involves calling make at the template root directory through Docker container of the provided image.

-In the root directory:
+    $ cd /path/to/your/template/
+    $ docker run --rm \
+       -v "$PWD":/src \
+       -w /src \
+       tiben-document-template:1.0 make clean all

+A Bash wrapper is available in `bin/` directory:

     $ cd /path/to/your/template/
     $ /path/to/this/repo/bin/docker-mkdoc [<make targets>]